pingcap/docs-tidb-operator/en/clinic-user-guide.md

 Depending on the network connection of the cluster, you can choose one of the following methods to deploy a Diag Pod:

 - Quick online deployment: If the cluster has Internet access and you would like to use the default Diag configuration, it is recommended to use the quick online deployment.
-- Regular online deployment: If the cluster has Internet access and you need to customize the Diag configuration, it is recommended to use the regular online deployment.
+- Standard online deployment: If the cluster has Internet access and you need to customize the Diag configuration, it is recommended to use the standard online deployment.
 - Offline deployment: If the cluster cannot access the Internet, you can use the offline deployment.
-- Least privilege deployment: If all nodes in the cluster are running under the same namespace, you can deploy Diag to the namespace of the cluster to have the least privileges.
+- Least privilege deployment: If all nodes in the cluster are running under the same namespace, you can deploy Diag to the namespace of the cluster so that Diag has the least privileges.

 <SimpleTab>
 <div label="Quick online deployment">